-Cezary Tomaszewski is a choreographer, director, and performer.
-He creates the renowned music performances of Capella Cracoviensis.
-He brought Monteverdi to a milk bar, practised Gluck in a sports hall, and Moniuszko in a parlour in Kraków.
-He realised his newest autobiographical play, Cezary Goes to War, in Komuna Warszawska.
+Choreographer, director and performer.
+Creator of renowned music performances of Capella Cracoviensis.
+He served Monteverdi in a milk bar and practised Gluck in a sports hall and Moniuszko in a parlour in Kraków.

 Born in 1976, he finished theatre studies in the National Academy of Dramatic Art in Warsaw and studied choreography in the Brucknerkonservatorium Linz in Austria.
 He also graduated from music school and for 15 years honed his vocal skills in Teatr Wielki – the Polish National Opera in Warsaw.
 He creates both theatre and opera and experiments with classical pieces.
 Tomaszewski has overtly stated that what interests him in art is banality.

 Theatre and Western classical music are still sacred cows in Poland – we are either supposed to become ‘more cultured’ or receive an oration, as if from a pulpit.
 The scene is a place from which grand truths about the world are delivered.
 What I’m looking for is this point of intersection.

 In 2009 he realised a show in Vienna – The Merry Widow – an original version of Franz Lehar’s operetta starring four Polish cleaning ladies in which the musical parts were interwoven with the heroines’ personal monologues.
 How did they end up in Austria?
 Why are they doing housekeeping?
 ‘The Austrians approached us after the play and said that it made them believe in the importance of standing up for women’s rights’, Tomaszewski recounts.
 The show brought him international fame and prestigious commendations for the best director and the best indie production in Austria, awarded by magazines such as Theater Heute and Falter.